-The principal methods and assumptions used by the Bank in determining the fair value of financial instruments are:
+The principal methods and assumptions used by the Bank in determining the fair value of financial

-- Fair values for trading and financial investments are determined using market prices from active markets.
+• Fair values for trading and financial investments are determined using market prices from active markets.
 If no quoted prices are available from an active market, the fair value is determined using discounted cash-flow models.
-Discount factors are derived from the swap curve (observable in the market), plus a spread reflecting the characteristics of the instrument. - Fair values for derivative financial instruments are obtained from active markets or determined using, as appropriate, discounted cash-flow models.
-Discount factors are derived from the swap curve (observable in the market).
+Discount factors are derived from the swap curve (observable in the market), plus a spread reflecting the characteristics of the instrument.

+• Fair values for derivative financial instruments are obtained from active markets or determined using, as appropriate, discounted cash-flow models.
+Discount factors are derived from the swap curve

-- Fair values for loans and deposits are determined using discounted cash-flow models based on the Bank's current incremental lending rates for similar types of loans.
-For variable-rate loans that re-price frequently and have no significant change in credit risk, fair values are approximated by the carrying amount. - The fair value of loans that are quoted in active markets is determined using the quoted prices.
+• Fair values for loans and deposits are determined using discounted cash-flow models based on the Bank's current incremental lending rates for similar types of loans.
+For variable-rate loans that re-price frequently and have no significant change in credit risk, fair values are approximated by the carrying

+• The fair value of loans that are quoted in active markets is determined using the quoted prices.
 The Bank uses valuation method to establish the fair value of instruments where prices quoted in active markets are not available.
 Parameter inputs to the valuation method are based on observable data derived from prices of relevant instruments traded in an active market.
-These valuation methods involve discounting future cash flows of loan with related yield curve plus spread on similar transactions and using recent offers if available. - The carrying amounts are considered to approximate fair values for other financial assets and liabilities such as cash and balances at central bank and accounts receivable/payables.
+These valuation methods involve discounting future cash flows of loan with related yield curve plus spread on similar e) Cash and Cash Equivalents

+The carrying amounts are considered to approximate fair values for other financial assets and liabilities such as cash and balances at central bank and accounts receivable/payables.